BjarneIO/BjarneIO/README.md

 ### 👋 Hi, I'm Bjarne!
-> An IT student intressted in privacy and security.
+> An IT student interested in privacy and security.

 ----